jorrizza/cv/README.md

 Managed and executed the construction of a development and hosting platform, hardware and all, for our in-house Ruby on Rails application.
-Main components include Debian, Nginx, Ruby, HAProxy, Icinga and PostgreSQL.
+Main components include Debian, Nginx, Ruby, HAProxy, Nagios/Icinga and PostgreSQL.
 I've also built parts of the application, including a nifty ajaxy search engine.

 ### *2005-now:* Co-founder at *WasdaPuntEnEl* ###